eval/envied/README.md

 ### Defaults

 Variables can have defaults.
-It can be value or a proc (with arity 0, 1 or 2).
+It can be a value or a proc (with arity 0, 1 or 2).

 ```ruby
 ENVied.configure do |env|